BCDevOps/geb-mobile/README.md

 ---

 ## Under Development
-+ WIP: This tool has basic fuctionalities working.
++ WIP: This tool has basic functionality working.
 Please make request for more mobile actions and operations.
 ---

 ## Running Sample Test Cases with Docker usage: